 Jon Moore, Non-Executive Director said: “Having been part of the Avvinity journey since its inception, I am tremendously excited at the prospect of using Alphamers as novel immunotherapeutics to treat cancers, and also potentially in other diseases in conjunction with partners.”

-Nick Higgins, Chairman said: “I am delighted that Nick has joined Avvinity as its interim CEO and similarly that Jon will be continuing to support the company as a non-executive director.
+Nick Higgins, Chairman said: “I am delighted that Nick has joined Avvinity as its CEO and similarly that Jon will be continuing to support the company as a non-executive director.
 The company has made tremendous progress over the last 18 months and we are looking forward to receiving key in vivo data for our novel EGFR-targeted Alphamer immunotherapy in the coming months.”

 – Ends –